At a glancePartners

 Federal Ministry of Overseas Pakistanis and Human Resource Development, provincial Labour Departments, employers’ organizations, and industry associations, workers’ organizations, migrant workers associations and non-governmental organizations.

-Nationwide in Pakistan - with a focus on informal economy workers like home based workers, domestic workers, agriculture workers, migrant workers and daily wage workers etc. At the global level, the project covers Bangladesh, India, Nepal and Pakistan.
+Nationwide in Pakistan - with a focus on informal economy workers like home based workers, domestic workers, agriculture workers, migrant workers and daily wage workers etc. At sub-regional level, the project covers India, Nepal and Pakistan.

 Project objectivesThe Covid-19 pandemic has had a negative impact on the national economies, employment, and societies across South Asia, exposing weaknesses in the current labour market structure where informal employment is prevalent in all sectors.
 Despite the gradual improvement, the recovery progress in the economy or labour market is quite uneven, and vulnerability still exists in many parts of the region.
 Especially the workers and economic units in the informal economy still suffer largely from the lingering impact of the pandemic, with many remaining unemployed or only partially employed, with a drastic fall in income.
 This vulnerability is further compounded by the lack of access to formal social security systems typical in the informal economy, which deprives workers of an opportunity to move away from precarious conditions.